Sweet Marjoram - The Herb of Grace

 Modern research shows many phytonutrients, minerals, and vitamins that are beneficial for health and wellness.

 The Greeks believed it was precious to Aphrodite, goddess of love, and crowned newlyweds on their wedding day.
 They made wreaths and garlands from it, believing it as a symbol of peace, harmony, and happiness.
 William Shakespeare immortalized the attributes of the plant in All's Well that Ends Well calling it "the herb of grace".

-It can be used as a substitute for oregano in tomato sauces for pizza, lasagna, and eggplant Parmesan.
-Add it to marinade for artichoke hearts, asparagus, and mushrooms.
-Use it in herb vinegars, oils, and butters.
+In the kitchen, use marjoram with green vegetables, turkey, pork, lamb, or eggs.
+Use it in herb vinegar's, oils, and butters.
+Sprinkle a few cut-up leaves of fresh marjoram on lightly buttered whole-wheat toast.
 Marjoram tea is helpful for tension headaches and minor digestive upsets.
 Has mildly antiseptic properties and is good for the skin.